niplav/site/spans.md

 Appendix C: How I Believed One Might Measure Attention Span Before I Found Out About The CPT
 ---------------------------------------------------------------------------------------------

-Before I found out about the Continous Performance Test, I speculated about how to measure attention span:
+Before I found out about the Continuous Performance Test, I speculated about how to measure attention span:

 (Note that I'm not a psychometrician, but I like speculating about things,